OctopusDeploy/blog/blog/2024-05/kubernetes-agent/index.md

 ![Kubernetes agent helm command](kubernetes-agent-wizard-helm-command.png "width=500")*Executing this helm command will install the agent into your cluster*

-Octopus Server will start waiting for the agent to establish a connection and perform a health check.
+If left open, the installation dialog will wait for the agent to establish a connection and perform a health check.
 Once successful, the Kubernetes agent target is ready for use!

 ![Kubernetes agent install success](kubernetes-agent-wizard-success.png "width=500")*Successfully installed and ready for use*